Jervis2049/vite-plugin-crx-hot-reload/README.md

 ## Introduce
-This is a vite plugin for generating templates for Chrome extension projects and comes with the ability to automatically refresh files when they are modified.
+This is a vite plugin that helps Chrome extensions to refresh automatically when files are modified in development.

 ## Install